uwcartlab/webmapping/Chapter07/readme.md

 ###### Figure 3.5: Adding milestones to your collaborative repo

-Next, click "create milestone" and fill in the details from your proposal, potentially assigning the milestone to a one or more team members (Figure 3.6).
+Next, click "create milestone" and fill in the details from your proposal, potentially assigning the milestone to one or more team members (Figure 3.6).

 ![figure7.3.6.png](img/figure7.3.6.png)